 - Proficiency in Web research and data collection

-- Individual project — One data-driven individual news project, including a story and interactive data visualization or map.
-This can be off of your beat or on a story subject decided upon with me.
+- One data-driven individual news project, including a story and data visualization or map.
+If possible, this will be published.

-Deadlines: Assignments should be uploaded to Google Drive before the start of class, on the dates assigned.
-Screenshots and links to data visualizations should be included in Google Docs along with headlines, accompanying stories, etc. In most cases, you will also need to submit the url to your Google document or other completed work via Canvas.
+Deadlines: Assignments should be uploaded to Google Drive and the link submitted in Canvas before or at the time and date assigned.
+Screenshots and links to data visualizations should be included in Google Docs along with headlines, accompanying stories, etc.

-Structure: Most classes will include discussion on facets of data journalism and either hands-on data journalism practice or class discussion on your projects.
+Structure: Most classes will include both discussion/lecture on features of data journalism and either hands-on data journalism practice or class discussion on your projects.

 Each student is expected to participate in class discussions, contribute constructive critique of work, and come to class having completed assignments and readings.
-Assignments and student work may be discussed and critiqued in class.
+Student work will be discussed and critiqued in class.

 Class begins promptly.
 Lateness or unexcused absence will affect your grade.
 If you have to miss class, notify me in advance.
-Also, avoid being on a device unless it is related to class.
+Please refrain from being on a device in class unless it is related to class.
 Here are a few interesting articles about the pros and cons of using devices in the classroom.

 How students contribute when they use devices in classes, by Steve Buttry.

-Readings and viewings: Much of the reading will be assigned via online links or for you to look up in the IRE archives.
-Be prepared to discuss clips and readings and lead discussions as assigned.
+Readings and viewings: Much of the work will be assigned via online links or for you to look up in the IRE archives.
+Be prepared to discuss clips and readings and lead and participate in discussions.